muellerberndt/sabre/README.md

 ## Usage

-1. Use Metamask to sign up for an account on the [MythX website](https://mythx.io) and set your API password.
+1. Use Metamask to sign up for a free account on the [MythX website](https://mythx.io) and set your API password.

 2. Get the code: